PUB HLTH 4610A - Honours Research Project (T/Y) Continuing

 General Course Information

-Course Code PUB HLTH 4610A Course Honours Research Project (T/Y) Continuing Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Available for Study Abroad and Exchange N Prerequisites PUB HLTH 4500 OL Restrictions Restrictued to students enrolled in BHlthMedSc(Hons) only Course Description The course is designed for students to develop knowledge and skills in a chosen research field as well as general skills in working independently, critical reasoning, scientific writing and presentation.
+Course Code PUB HLTH 4610A Course Honours Research Project (T/Y) Continuing Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Available for Study Abroad and Exchange N Prerequisites PUB HLTH 4500 OL Restrictions Available to HHLTH and HMEDS students only Course Description The course is designed for students to develop knowledge and skills in a chosen research field as well as general skills in working independently, critical reasoning, scientific writing and presentation.
 The course will expose students to a professional research environment and provide the opportunity to contribute to the body of knowledge in the public health domain.
 To this end students will be expected to engage in an independent research project under the guidance of a supervisor.

 Course Coordinator: Dr Clare Hume